Documentation Index

 These controls can be tailored per user or user group, ensuring policies are aligned with business roles and security requirements.
 For example, marketing teams might be granted access to social media platforms, while finance users are restricted to business-related sites only.

-To view the Access Policy page, access the Harmony SASE Administrator Portal and click Internet Access > Access Policy.
+To view the Access Policy page, access the Check Point SASE Administrator Portal and click Internet Access > Access Policy.

 ColumnDescription